-My favorite stencil source is Old Sign Stencils, I also like to purchase single letters found at craft stores like Hobby Lobby and Oakland Stencil also has some neat fancy letter messages.
-Since stenciling has become popular finding neat designs isn’t that difficult.
+My favorite stencil source is Old Sign Stencils, I also like to purchase single letters found at craft stores like Hobby Lobby or Michaels.

 Necessary Supplies for Success

-- Wood or some type of surface to stencil transfer
+- Wood or some type of surface to transfer a stencil.

 - Chalk or Mineral Paint, any brand will work and they’re easy to use.